-Figure 3.
-Time to move a new document and (below) the number of times a document was moved into a cluster in each of the four different studies.
+Figure 5.
+Time to move a new document and (below) the number of times a document was moved into a cluster in each of the four different conditions.
+The extreme variance of the paper case is caused by a single individual on one particularly problematic document.

-As shown in Figures 2 and 3, the changes in behavior were dramatic.
+As shown in Figures 4 and 5, the changes in behavior were dramatic.
 Subjects (N = 6) moved significantly many more documents with Grokker2 than they did even with paper.
 More interestingly, even though the time to access the full document was as fast as paper, if not faster, subjects were content to use the short summaries that were provided on average 197 times and only read the full article 41 times.
 The tooltip summaries were judged to be more useful by subjects since they were content to read the summaries, even though bringing up the full document was faster than paper.
 This was evidently because the tooltip summaries were even faster to access.